 The 10 Best Dive Lights

 This wiki has been updated 36 times since it was first published in September of 2015.
 By heading down to explore the depths of the ocean, you can find some of the most spectacular visual experiences available on Earth.
 That is, of course, if you can see what's in front of you.
 Illuminate your way with one of these durable dive lights.
 They make it possible to enjoy all the glories of marine life clearly and provide the right lighting for videos and professional-quality photography.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes